 minimise compatibility problems between different C++ compilers, etc. If

 we have compiled a particular version of VisIt ourselves instead of

 using the version from the VisIt website, loading the

 visit module will set

 VISIT_BUILD_MODULES to contain the list of modules used build it.
 For

-$ module load visit $ echo $VISIT_BUILD_MODULES gnu/native openmpi mkl qt
+$ module add visit $ echo $VISIT_BUILD_MODULES gnu/native openmpi mkl qt